microsoft/Dynamics-365-FastTrack-Implementation-Assets/Dual-write/Bootstrapping/readme.md

 Data Factory (ADF) to bootstrap data into CDS entities (for DualWrite solution).
-It doesn't cover all entities, error handling scenarios, lookup etc. Use this document and template as a reference to setup your own ADF pipeline to import/export data into/from CDS.
+It doesn't cover all entities, error handling scenarios, lookup etc. Use this document and template as a reference to setup your own ADF pipeline to import/update data into CDS.

 High-level scenario
 -------------------